 Dig into Nature with us!
-After a successful pivot to virtual events this spring, we have an extensive series of virtual events lined up for fall.
+After a successful pivot to virtual events last year, we have an extensive series of virtual events lined up this spring.
 Let’s learn new skills and deepen our understanding of the earth together!
-Watch recordings of spring events under "Past Events."
+Watch recordings of 2020 events under "Past Events."
 For questions, please conctact Kerry Wininger.

 - Local Nature - Live presentations combined with local nature explorations

 - Deep Dives - Live and recorded lectures from experts

 - Citizen Science Primers - Data collection and analysis from home